EnigmaCurry/blog.rymcg.tech/content/blog/linux/zram.md

 Swap:           7436          35        7401
 ```

+Because the data is random, it can't store any more than you have
+physical space for.
+The OOM killer didn't do its job, and the system
+crashes.

-One hard reboot later...
-So lets fill up the memory with zeros (should
+So one hard reboot later... lets fill up the memory with zeros (which
-be infinitely compressable) and see how far it goes.
+should be somewhat less than infinitely compressable) and see how far
+it goes:

 ```
 $ ipython